-Studying in England is a great match for students embarking on their first international experience - with few language barriers and easily navigable streets, students find getting caught up in the British way of life not only comfortable, but also addicting.
-We've all seen pictures of the quaint, rolling English countryside, but many students aim to learn what else this prominent country has to offer.
+Studying abroad in England is a great match for students embarking on their first international experience - with few language barriers and easily navigable streets, students find getting caught up in the British way of life not only comfortable, but also highly enjoyable.
+We've all seen pictures of the quaint, rolling English countryside, but many students are excited by the prestigious colleges in England and the high quality academics.

 England has no shortage of reputable and high quality colleges and universities.
 From the vibrant and multicultural circuses of London to the historic cobblestoned streets of Bath to the up-all-night university town of Newcastle, England's diversity offers a suitable fit for every type of student.

 The country's capital and most famous city, London is a clear pick for the thousands of students who choose London each year for study abroad.
 People from all corners of the planet flock here, creating a dynamic melting pot.
 Dodge skateboarders, ride on a double-decker bus, and stuff your face with Cadbury as you peruse the city’s landmarks - there's no shortage here, with Buckingham Palace, Big Ben, The Tower of London, among countless others!